 Morana hesitated.
 “I’m on Ventura Boulevard.
 Near the 405 Freeway.”

 “Got it.
-Go to McGee’s Market,” Clay said.
+I’m gonna give you directions to McGee’s Market,” Clay said.

-“I told you I can’t be seen.
-Why am I going there?”
+“I don’t have ID, and I can’t be seen.
+Why am I going to a market?”

 “Give him an alias.”